Donate here by clicking CharityCheckout

 Caleta Harbour Cat Cafe

-It costs us many Euro's to stock the Cafe's with food and as such we are always looking for volunteers to help with them, or welcome any donations to help keep them stocked,
+We use over 240 kilos to stock the Cafe's with food every month, as such we are always looking for volunteers to help with them, or welcome any donations to help keep them stocked.

 Donating items to Twinkle in Fuerteventura.